-Hyenas are More Closely Related to Cats than Dogs
+Hyenas Are More Closely Related to Cats Than Dogs

 Hyenas are more closely related to cats than dogs.
 They live in matriarchal clans, with some groups numbering over 70 members.
 Hyena cubs are usually born in pairs, and if they are the same sex, they may try to kill each other.
 Although hyenas are known as scavengers, they also regularly hunt live prey.
-Hyena dung is white when dry because of the large amount of calcium found in the bones that they eat.
+Hyena dung is white when dry because of a large amount of calcium found in the bones that they eat.
 A team of researchers excavating a cave near Johannesburg, South Africa, discovered five human hairs preserved in fossilized hyena dung.
 Thought to be at least 200,000 years old, the hairs exceeded the previous record for the oldest known human hair by more than 190,000 years.
 Striped hyenas are born with adult markings, closed eyes, and small ears.
 Spotted hyenas are born with eyes wide open and teeth intact.Continue to 5 of 10 below.

 05 of 10